If you are concerned that you or someone you love may be suffering from anxiety and or depression, here are some resources that can help.

 I encourage you to gather what information you need, but not to wait to reach out.
 You have the ability within you to transform your suffering, and all it takes is the willingness to reach out and take the next step.
 The sooner you can begin working on your depression/anxiety the faster and easier it can shift.

-To schedule your initial consultation for depression and anxiety counseling please click on the CONTACT tab.
+Please contact me to schedule your initial consultation for depression and anxiety counseling.
 This first appointment is 100% risk free, meaning that you have the opportunity to see if I am a good fit for you as a psychotherapist.
 If you choose not to continue you will not be billed for your consultation.

 Also, please feel free to contact me with any questions or concerns regarding the treatment of depression and anxiety.